1. Kempten University of Applied Sciences

 Further details about the degree programme

 Kempten University of Applied Sciences awards students who successfully complete this degree programme the academic title Bachelor of Science (B.Sc.).
-Graduates with this degree are entitled to apply to the Swabian government for a permit formally admitting them to the nursing profession.
+In addition, you can apply to the Swabian government for authorisation to practise as a nursing specialist.

 Contacts